-- a) For information on Safety Checks for individual Justice Centers refer to CCOM Section 15003.11 - b) For information on Searches of Detention Areas for individual Justice Centers refer to CCOM Section 15003.7(c) - c) For information on Key Control for individual Justice Centers refer to CCOM Section 15003.4
+- a) For information on Safety Checks for individual Justice Centers refer to CCOM Section 15003.11 - b) For information on Searches of Detention Areas for individual Justice Centers refer to CCOM Section 15003.7(c) - c) For information on Key Control for individual Justice Centers refer to CCOM Section 15003.4 f) Safety Hazards

-- 5. The Detention Supervisor or his designee shall conduct a monthly inspection of - This inspection shall be recorded and stored along with other detention records. - f) Safety Hazards - 1.
-Safety hazards in detention areas are to be corrected as soon as possible. - 2.
+1. shall be assigned to all Justice Center detention facilities.
+2. shall be the responsibility of the Detention Supervisor.
+3. 4.
+5. The Detention Supervisor or his designee shall conduct a monthly inspection of all i.
+This inspection shall be recorded and stored along with other detention records. £) Co fatullaranda

+- 1. Safety hazards in detention areas are to be corrected as soon as possible. - 2.
 All safety hazards shall be reported to the Detention Sergeant immediately. - 3.
 All safety hazards shall be documented on the Facility Log.